 Another study in 2015 discovered that a longer duration of nighttime fasting was associated with a decrease in markers of inflammation.
 In the journal Rejuvenation Research, alternate-day fasting helped reduce markers of oxidative stress.

 There’s also evidence that intermittent fasting can support a healthy gut microbiome, which assists in supporting immune defenses.

-While more research is needed, these studies provide promising evidence showing that IF may help reduce inflammation and fight off chronic disease.
+While more research is needed, these studies provide promising evidence showing that intermittent fasting may help reduce inflammation and fight off chronic disease.

 5. Protects Your Brain

 In addition to keeping your heart healthy and warding off disease, some studies have indicated that intermittent fasting protects the health of your brain.

 One animal study showed that intermittent fasting helps enhance cognitive function and protect against changes in memory and learning function compared to a control group.
 Another animal study found that it protects the brains of mice by influencing certain proteins involved in brain aging.

 Additionally, the anti-inflammatory effects of intermittent fasting may also help slow the progression of neurodegenerative disorders like Alzheimer’s disease.